 These can be used to indicate an incoming phone call, or the doorbell or buzzer being used, alongside the sound.
 It is also important to have a visual alert for emergencies such as a fire, where the person affected by hearing loss may not be able to hear the alarms.
 An alternative to this is a vibrating watches or alarms.

 7. Consider the acoustics of the room

 Acoustics play a huge part in how well we are able to hear things.
 Bare and hard surfaces can have a resounding effect, which makes it difficult to hear properly.
-The acoustics can be improved easily by installing special acoustic waffles or cushions, or by the use of curtains and carpes.
+The acoustics can be improved easily by installing special acoustic waffles or cushions, or by the use of curtains and carpets.
 In office environments, partition walls can be effective.
-Where possible, minimise unnecessary news such as radio or equipment that emits noise as this can be distracting and impeded the understanding of speech.
+Where possible, minimize unnecessary news such as radio or equipment that emits noise as this can be distracting and impeded the understanding of speech.

 One of the most important things that you can do for your employee that can’t hear well is to make sure he or she is not isolated due to their condition and to keep up the lines of communication with them.
 They are as valuable to your team as any other employee and should be treated as such.
 Involve them in conversations and make sure that they are not left out of social events.
 This will make your worker feel valued while also minimizing the chance of a discrimination lawsuit.